-The Installation must conform with local building codes or, in the absence of local codes, to the National Fuel Gas Code, ANSI Z223.1/NFPA 54, and/or the Natural Gas and Propane Installation Code, CSA B149.1
+The Installation must conform to local building codes or, in the absence of local codes, to the National Fuel Gas Code, ANSI Z223.1/NFPA 54, and/or the Natural Gas and Propane Installation Code, CSA B149.1

 If installed in a garage, this unit must be installed so the burner(s) and the ignition source are located not less than 18" [45.72 cm] above the floor.
-Must be located so that it is protected from physical damage by vehicles.
+The FPG unit must be located so that it is protected from physical damage by vehicles.